In the last days it will be, God declares,

 Tommy DeBlase was arrested and charged with first degree murder, but he was held in jail so long without trial that a judge determined that his constitutional right to a speedy trial had been violated and ordered him released.
-It was at that point the Mercury editor, sure of DeBlase's guilt, decided to keep Tommy in the public eye until the decision to release him was reversed.
+It was at that point Mercury editor Walt Herring, sure of DeBlase's guilt, decided to keep Tommy in the public eye until the decision to release him was reversed.
 Along with several other Mercury reporters, I was one of the appointed stalkers.

-DeBlase wasn’t home that day when the editor sent me to knock on his door.
+DeBlase wasn’t home that day knocked on his door.
 Several weeks later we got a tip that Tommy had joined a Pentecostal congregation and was on the work crew laying cinder blocks for a new sanctuary.
-The editor, who believed I was a religion specialist because I had heard of CROP walks, told me to run over and get an interview.
-“Talk Jesus to him and get him to say something about the murder,” the editor said.
+Editor Herring, who thought I knew stuff about religion because I had heard of CROP walks, told me to run over and get an interview.
+“Talk Jesus to him and get him to say something about the murder,” Herring said.

 Tommy wasn’t at the church work site when I got there.
 Several men in blue jeans and T-shirts were lifting cinder blocks onto the growing wall.
 It didn’t take long to identify the pastor, a pink-faced, pear-shaped guy with a crew cut and a T-shirt that said, “Pastor.”
 I introduced myself and told him we had heard that Tommy DeBlase thought he was being treated unfairly by the media and my editor wanted to give him a chance to tell his side.